MultiColor shines at ARVO in comparisons to color fundus photography

 The SPECTRALIS MultiColor Module differs from color fundus photography in that it uses three laser wavelengths simultaneously and a 5µm/pixel resolution to provide diagnostic images that show distinct structures at different depths within the retina and clearer images than conventional color fundus photography.

 Amit Meshi, UCSD, San Diego, California, USA, et al.1 compared retinal pathology visualization and detection between the SPECTRALIS MultiColor Module, Optos P200 and Topcon TRC-50DX.
-The authors concluded that whilst overall detection rate of retinal pathology was similar across all three devices, a larger area of macular involvement and significantly better epiretinal membrane (ERM) visualization was noted in the SPECTRALIS.
+The authors concluded that whilst the overall detection rate of retinal pathologies was similar across all three devices, a larger area of macular involvement and significantly better epiretinal membrane (ERM) visualization was noted in the SPECTRALIS.
 A comparison of the three technologies is shown in figure 1.

 A study by Ryoh Funatsu, Kagoshima University, Kagoshima-shi, Japan, et al.2 was in agreement with the findings by Amit Meshi et al. and concluded that “evaluation of ERM by MultiColor is more sensitive than color fundus photography” and in addition reported that “MultiColor might be a possible marker for metamorphopsia in ERM patients”.